primaulia/dogegram-firebase/README.md

 ![Screenshot 2024-04-20 at 10 58 18 PM](https://github.com/primaulia/dogegram-firebase/assets/1294303/1a1a1919-f8a8-4b0e-9623-46cf11caf1f3)

-I'm keeping the structure of the firestorm simple with 2 collections that are all tied to the user authenticated to the app (1 User -> many breeds, 1 User -> many photos).
+I'm keeping the structure of the firestorm simple with 2 collections that are all tied to the user authenticated to the app (1 User -> can save many breeds, 1 User -> can like many photos).
 The reasons for this decision are:

 - Future-proofing the data structure should we need to query the `breeds` and `doggos` (photos) data further
 - Allowing users to switch breeds and keeping the old photos that they've liked
 - Minimize the amount of data read and transferred from the Firestore, this will significantly reduce the cost of the Firestore usage.

+I also added the type of the breeds saved whether it's a `Sub-breed` or `Parent` breed, and the parent breed name if it's relevant.
+This will allow the system to correctly retrieve the photos according to the breed type (parent or sub-breed)

 ### Raw Data & Rules Screenshots
 ![Screenshot 2024-04-20 at 6 05 42 PM](https://github.com/primaulia/dogegram-firebase/assets/1294303/6d9689b7-6bed-4545-9dc8-2e0258b72c97)